 - Rubber stoppers or bong plugs

-Carefully remove the bowl and downstem from the bong and place them in two separate zipper storage bags.
+Carefully remove the bowl and downstem from the bong and place them in two separate sealable storage bags.
 Placing the bowl and downstem in separate bags ensures that the two small pieces won't be damaged or broken, and affords them a more thorough cleaning.

 Note: If you use a bong often, it's a good idea to change out the water daily.
 Doing so will help prevent excessive resin buildup and help preserve the flavor and cleanliness of the smoke.

-Step 4 — Add Salt and Alcohol
+- Add salt and alcohol

+- Plug holes

+- Shake bong

-Shaking your bong, as well as your downstem and bowl inside the storage baggies, is the best way to remove heavy resin buildup.
+Shaking your bong, as well as your downstem and bowl inside the storage bags, is the best way to remove heavy resin buildup.
 Shake well until you can see the resin starting to come off.
 Once a satisfactory amount of resin has come loose, pour out the alcohol and sea salt.

-Step 7 — Rinse the Bong, Downstem, and Bowl
+- Rinse the bong, downstem, and bowl

 Before you reassemble the bong, rinse each piece thoroughly to make sure you don't have any alcohol left over.
 If you find any residual resin after rinsing, repeat each step until it is flushed out.
 If you have a bong with extra filters or other features that make some areas harder to reach, try using pipe cleaners or cotton swabs.